-The Nano Electronic Materials cluster specializes in creating and characterizing thin films and in designing, modelling and constructing low-dimensional nanomaterials for electronic and optical appliCATIONS.
+The Nano Electronic Materials cluster specialises in creating and characterising thin films and in designing, modelling and constructing low-dimensional nanomaterials for electronic and optical appliCATIONS.

 Rapid developments in information technology demand ever more powerful and energy saving electronics.
 This results in a growing need for entirely new architectures and components, as well as hybrid materials with optimal or completely new characteristics.
 The strength of our cluster, consisting of very different but synergistic scientific disciplines, is fundamental and more applied research going hand in hand and complementing one another.
 Theory, model forming, and experimentation provide a fundamental understanding of the characteristics of low-dimensional nanomaterials, grown using advanced deposition techniques.
 With the help of this atomic engineering we are developing, for instance, circuits inspired by the brain, graphene-like materials such as silicene and germanene, and high-tech mirrors for the chip industry: fundamental physics with clear applications.

 Thanks to our expertise and high-quality facilities—including thin film deposition and measurement techniques of our own invention—research groups from all over the world, small and medium-sized companies, and leading high-tech companies such as ASML, Océ, Toyota, Tata Steel, and Philips are keen to work closely with us.
 Our research has also led to the foundation of a number of spin-off companies.

 Our cluster unites a large variety of excellent scientists, inspiring teachers and talented students who each make their own contribution to the research and education in Nano Electronic Materials.
 Meet our people.